Giants vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants and Tampa Bay Rays will meet on Tuesday at Oracle Park, at 9:45 PM ET, with LaMonte Wade Jr and Randy Arozarena among those expected to deliver at the plate.
+Wilmer Flores and the San Francisco Giants square off against Harold Ramirez and the Tampa Bay Rays on Wednesday at 3:45 PM ET, in the final of a three-game series at Oracle Park.

-The Rays are listed as -110 moneyline underdogs for this matchup with the favorite Giants (-110).
-The total is 8.5 runs for the game.
+The Rays have been listed as -110 moneyline underdogs in this matchup against the favored Giants (-110).
+The total is 8.5 runs for this game.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.